Nocturne in Black and Gold – The Falling Rocket: Concept and theory

-The Falling Rocket retains a certain degree of colour-laden luminosity that provokes spatial ambiguity set against a structure of line and form.
+The Falling Rocket retains a certain degree of color-laden luminosity that provokes spatial ambiguity set against a structure of line and form.
 Nocturnes were a series of paintings which, through painterly style, were evocative of differing night time scenes.
-The artist insisted that they were not pictures, rather scenes or moments.
-Working against contemporary inclinations for narrative (indicative of the heavy consumption of literature), Whistler can be seen arguing for painting's essential difference from literature within this work, as colour and tone trounce hints of narrative or moral allusion.
+The artist insisted that they were not pictures but rather scenes or moments.
+Working against contemporary inclinations for narrative (indicative of the heavy consumption of literature), Whistler can be seen arguing for painting's essential difference from literature within this work, as color and tone trounce hints of narrative or moral allusion.
 Whistler's focus was on coloristic effects as a means of creating a particular sensation.
 More than that, a Nocturne is concerned with its depiction of space, seeking a particular sense of void that seems to arise only in the night time.

 As part of the Art for Art's Sake movement, the artwork seeks to provide complex emotions that go beyond the technicalities of the imagery.
 Whistler believed that certain experiences were often best expressed by nuance and implication.
 These compositions were not designed to avoid the truth of a scene, but instead served as a means of reaching deeper, more hidden truths.
 His artistic endeavours no longer concerned themselves with physical accuracy, seeking only to capture the essence of an intangible, personal and intimate moment.
 Whistler has been quoted as saying "If the man who paints only the tree, or flower, or other surface he sees before him were an artist, the king of artists would be the photographer.
-It is for the artist to do something beyond this.”
+It is for the artist to do something beyond this."
 In essence, The Falling Rocket is the synthesis of a fireworks scene in London, and so by no means does it aim to look like it.
 Like his other Nocturnes, the painting is meant to be seen as an arrangement, set to invoke particular sensations for the audience.